shreni123/docs-csm/operations/security_and_authentication/Audit_Logs.md

        During the installation, audit logging is enabled or disabled by modifying the CSI settings.
        To enable or disable audit logging, use the following flags with the `csi config init` command.
 For more information on using flags, see `csi config init -h`:
-       Refer to `csi config init -h` for more information on using flags.

        `ncn-mgmt-node-auditing-enabled`: Set to `true` to enable host logging or to `false` to disable host logging.